XLRA/Feature-Recognition/README.md

 source env_name/bin/activate

-Install the required libraries below within the 3 different virtual environments:
+Install the required libraries below for each of the virtual environments:

 -Required Sudo Libraries:
 sudo apt-get update